bergerhealer/BKCommonLib/README.md

 〚 [⤓ Modrinth](https://modrinth.com/plugin/bkcommonlib) / [⤓ Spigot](https://www.spigotmc.org/resources/bkcommonlib.39590/) / [⤓ Jenkins  Dev Builds](https://ci.mg-dev.eu/job/BKCommonLib/) / [Source on GitHub](https://github.com/bergerhealer/BKCommonLib) / [Javadocs](https://ci.mg-dev.eu/javadocs/BKCommonLib/) / [Discord](https://discord.gg/wvU2rFgSnw) 〛

 ## About BKCommonLib
-**BKCommonLib** is a Paper/Spigot/Bukkit server plugin and library which houses a large selection of utilities, API's, frameworks and performance-critical code.
+**BKCommonLib** is a Paper/Spigot/Bukkit server plugin and library which houses a large selection of utilities, APIs, frameworks and performance-critical code.
 It was made to eliminate all use of Minecraft Server Code (aka NMS) from plugins themselves, improving their stability.

 It made it so that when Minecraft updates, only this library has to be updated.
 Plugins using it generally don't require updates anymore, except to stay compatible with BKCommonLib itself.